qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/open-science-and-data.md

 ## Communication is key

-If you are actively engaged in research in the Arctic, make yourself familiar with reccomended communication channels and programs for interfacing with local communities.
+If you are actively engaged in research in the Arctic, make yourself familiar with recommended communication channels and programs for interfacing with local communities.

 ::: {.r-fit-text}